 - Cosmic Yoga – Yoga for children with popular story themes.

-- P.E. with Joe – A daily workout at 9am each weekday from Joe Wick, also known as The Body Coach.
+- P.E. with Joe – A collection of home workouts from Joe Wick, also known as The Body Coach.

 - The Scouts – Over one hundred free, fun activities to try at home with your family.

 - The Teddy Bear Hunt - Inspired by the book “Going on a bear hunt” by Michael Rosen, place a teddy bear in your window for other children to see while out on a walk.

 - Follow the rainbow – Children across the country are painting pictures of rainbows and placing them in windows to spread some joy.

 Videos and music

 - Cbeebies - A wide selection of programmes, activities and bedtime stories.

 - Cbeebies bedtime stories – A different story read each night before bed.